Citrix Managed Desktops

 Managed Desktops is the only service that is activated for your use.

 If you currently subscribe to a different Citrix Virtual Apps and Desktops service

-Your Citrix Cloud account allows you to subscribe to only one of the Citrix Virtual Apps and Desktops services at a time (for example, Citrix Virtual Apps Essentials OR Citrix Virtual Apps and Desktops, but not both).
+Your Citrix Cloud account allows you to subscribe to only one of the Citrix Virtual Apps and Desktops services at a time (for example, Citrix Virtual Apps and Desktops OR Citrix Managed Desktops, but not both).
 If you currently subscribe to a service, and want to subscribe to this service, you must either:

 - Subscribe to this service using a different Citrix Cloud account.